LivePersonInc/developer-center/pages/documents/GettingStarted/create-api-keys.md

    - Access token secret

    ![](../../../img/apikeycreation1.png)

    {:.notice}
-   The maximum number of API keys that can be generated per aacount is currently 100.
+   The maximum number of API keys that can be generated per account is currently 100.
+{:start="7"}
 7. If the window does not close automatically, click the **X** in the top right to close the window.

    ![](../../../img/close-window.png)

    {:.important}
-   Currently we do not support DELETE an API key.
+   Currently, we do not support deleting an API key.

 8. Using the authentication details, generate an OAuth header according to the [OAuth Specification Section 9](https://oauth.net/core/1.0/#signing_process).

 {:.notice}
-The API key best practices is basically oAuth1 best practices.
-The developer can use the API keys as he wants. usually, the API key is per application.
+The API key best practices correspond to general oAuth1 best practices.
+For example, usually, the API key is generated per application/implementation, to make sure that environments have their own unique key.

 **Example:**